 In addition to export counseling, area businesses can avail themselves of the many export promotion services offered by both Enterprise Florida and the U.S. Commercial Service.
 The best part is, the cost of this opportunity is included in your Chamber membership!

-For more information on the Export Gainesville Initiative or to arrange an appointment please contact Mai Khuu, Senior Director of Economic Development at 352.378.7655 or email@example.com 5 p.m. on the last Thursday of each month.
+For more information on the Export Gainesville Initiative or to arrange an appointment please contact Interim Senior Director of Economic Development Staci Bertrand at email@example.com or 352.378.7655before 5 p.m. on the last Thursday of each month.

 While the United States remains one of the world’s largest markets, it represents less than 25% of the global economy.
 Favorable exchange rates, the U.S. business reputation abroad and the fact that many economies abroad are growing faster than ours underscore just a few of the reasons for companies to consider increasing sales through exporting.